 The Protracted Relief and Recovery Operation (June 2013 to December 2015) aims to assist 3.6 million people in the Democratic Republic of the Congo.
 It provides life-saving food assistance for internally displaced people in conflict-affected areas; supports the early recovery of people returning to their areas of origin; ensures children attend school by providing emergency school feeding to displaced children; reduces malnutrition through supplemental support to children aged 6-59 months as well as to pregnant and nursing women; and makes local markets more accessible to smallholder farmers.

 The Special Operation for Logistics Cluster Coordination and Information Management which provides a range of logistics support and services to the humanitarian community to ensure the efficient and coordinated delivery of humanitarian assistance.

-The fifth component is the Special Operation for the Provision of Humanitarian Air Services (UNHAS) which provides safe, reliable, efficient and cost-effective air transport services to humanitarian organizations and donor representatives in the Democratic Republic of the Congo.
+The Special Operation for the Provision of Humanitarian Air Services (UNHAS) which provides safe, reliable, efficient and cost-effective air transport services to humanitarian organisations and donor representatives in the Democratic Republic of the Congo.